 In 2014, I was principal investigator, leading the team which won funding for DC Labs.
 Me, Marian Ursu and the first DC Labs Manager, Emma Cowling (we married in 2018!) saw the Labs through its conception, birth and growth from 2014-2019.
 Now I am very happy to step down and wish Marian well as DC Labs Director.
-During my time as Director, I worked with everyone, across all areas, to ensure a research environment that encouraged people to work across disciplines and to do world-leading digital creativity research that actually makes a difference to the lives of others (i.e. has high impact).
+During my time as Director, I worked with everyone, across all areas, to ensure a research environment that encouraged people to think across disciplines and to do world-leading digital creativity research that actually makes a difference to the lives of others (i.e. has high impact).

-I am also Director for the EPSRC Centre for Doctoral Training in Intelligent Games and Game Intelligence (IGGI) and the advantage of having held both these roles is that I can see the synergies between the projects, for example many DC Labs research staff now supervise IGGI PhD students, and IGGI graduates have become postdocs in DC Labs.
-You'll see the goals of these projects elsewhere - but for me the joy in them is to work with some of the sparkiest researchers in the world, and to focus their work so as to satisfy the insatiable curiosity that comes from being a sparky researcher, while doing something that is genuinely important to the wider world.
+I am also Director for the EPSRC Centre for Doctoral Training in Intelligent Games and Game Intelligence (IGGI).
+The advantage of having held both these roles is that I can see the synergies between the projects, for example many DC Labs research staff now supervise IGGI PhD students, and IGGI graduates have become postdocs in DC Labs.
+You'll see the goals of these projects elsewhere - but for me the joy in them is to work with some of the sparkiest researchers in the world, and to develop a vision and direction that enables individuals and small teams to contribute to big research questions - doing something that is genuinely important to the wider world.

 I've been creating Artificial Intelligence for Games, and playing games, since I was a young child, and I am fascinated by the ways we can make decisions in games (and also in other areas such as planning and scheduling).
 I want to understand how we can build AI so as to make the "best" decision - where "best" is not narrowly interpreted, but can include notions like being "the most fun" or "leading to the stickiest learning".